Anti-Money Laundering (AML): Unravelling Its History & Importance

 Unveiling the different facets of Anti-Money Laundering (AML), we’ll also delve into the significance of AML compliance – a set of policies and procedures developed to prevent the use of financial systems for illegal activities.

-Anti-money laundering or AML is the process that involves the prevention, detection, and reporting of suspicious financial transactions, particularly those that may involve money laundering or terrorist financing.
+AML or Anti-money laundering is the process that involves the prevention, detection, and reporting of suspicious financial transactions, particularly those that may involve money laundering or terrorist financing.
 Criminals frequently employ techniques such as trade-based money laundering among others, to give an appearance of legitimacy to illicit funds.

 When was AML Introduced?